-How to Plan a Funeral for a Loved One
+Planning a Funeral for a Loved One

 Flowers

 One of the most common ways to commemorate your loved one is with flowers.
-This is a particularly good way to show your respects if you can’t make it to the funeral or service.
+This is a perfect way to show your respects if you can’t make it to the funeral or service.
 Flowers are always appropriate and offer a sense of beauty at times that might be otherwise difficult for some people.

 Reception

 After a funeral service, close friends of the deceased will often host an informal reception at their home where people can gather to share memories about the individual who has just passed away.
-This provides a good opportunity for those who couldn’t make it to the service to come by and pay their respects.
-When planning the reception, you’ll need to think about the venue where it will be held, roughly how many people will be attending, as well as food preparations for the guests and family of the deceased.
+This provides an excellent opportunity for those who couldn’t make it to the service to come by and pay their respects.
+When planning the reception, you’ll need to think about the venue where it will be held, roughly how many people will be attending, and food preparations for the guests and family of the deceased.

 Eulogy and speeches